dojo/docs/dijit/_CssStateMixin.rst

 _CssStateMixin serves two functions:

    - workaround IE6/7 issues where :hover and :active don't work on certain nodes
-   - for the semantic state updating (disabled, checked, selected, etc.)
+   - semantic state updating (disabled, checked, selected, etc.)

 Examples
 ========

-_CssStateMixin will, fox example, set classes dijitCheckboxHover if a checkbox is hovered, or dijitCheckboxChecked if the widget is checked.
+_CssStateMixin will, for example, set classes dijitCheckboxHover if a checkbox is hovered, or dijitCheckboxChecked if the widget is checked.
 It will also set dijitCheckboxDisabled (if the widget is disabled).

 More complicated widgets also set class names on sub nodes when they are hovered/pressed/focused.
 For example, the Slider widget has hover and active effects on the left/right arrows and the slider handle itself.